G-ZNJ8QW23K9

 Check your car’s manual to determine the recommended pressure for your tires and check them often.
 Most tires lose pressure over time.

 Under inflated tires increase tire wear.
-Of course, this causes your tires to wear out faster and decreases the time between sets of new tires.
+And tire wear causes your tires to wear out faster and decreases the time for tire replacement.

 What To Do When Your Car Hydroplanes